Faculty & Staff Directory

-Performing Arts Department Chair, Acting.
+Performing Arts Department Chair, Acting, Advanced Drama, Musical Theater, Fall Play and Musical Director.
 Brad holds a master’s degree in counseling psychology from Boston College and a master’s degree in education from City College of New York.
 He also graduated from The Neighborhood Playhouse School of Theatre, a two-year acting conservatory in New York City.
 Brad has also worked as a college counselor at Northeastern University, an actor in New York, and has been teaching since 2000.

 “The best thing about teaching at Prep is the enthusiasm of our students.
 Classes are filled with students open and willing to participate in activities, and who respect each other’s work.” -Brad Fairbanks